Making Your Own Natural Beeswax Jar Candles

 Everything will be left undisturbed until the wax is completely cooled and hardened.
 It’s important to allow the wax to cool slowly.
 I’ve heard that if you try to cool it too fast the wax can crack.

-Finally when the wax has cooled (about 2-3 hours) and is solid I’ll remove the clothespin & trim the wick to about 1/4″.
+When the wax has cooled about 2-3 hours and is solid I’ll remove the clothespin & trim the wick to about 1/4″.

 Candle-Burning Safety Notes